twalt007/sweet_corner_ecommerce/README.md

     - In the **config** folder create the below files.
 (Reference template files 'db.json.template' and 'cart_jwt.json.template')
         - db.json
         - cart_jwt.json
     - You will need to generate a secure token for use as the secret in cart_jwt.json.
-[Seure Password Generator Website](https://passwordsgenerator.net/ "Secure Password Generator Website") is a useful resource.
+[Secure Password Generator Website](https://passwordsgenerator.net/ "Secure Password Generator Website") is a useful resource.
 For optimum security and code combatability, using a password at least 25 characters long and excluding ambiguous characters is recommended.

 ### 4. Run the Code!
  1. `npm run dev` will run the full site, **both client and server**.